OmarElkasrawy/OmarElkasrawy/README.md

 <h1 align="center">Hi 👋, I'm Omar Elkasrawy</h1>

 - 🌱 I am an Ethical Hacking & Cybersecurity student at The Knowledge Hub Universities - Coventry University.
 Primarily focused on gameplay system, logic, and mechanics development at Roblox.
-Moreover, I also work with the following related to Ethical Hacking & Cybersecurity:

-1. Python
-2. HTML (HyperText Markup Language)
-3. JavaScript
-4. CSS (Cascading Style Sheets)
-5. PHP (Hypertext Preprocessor)
-6. MySQL (My Structured Query Language)

 I am also passionate about learning and committed to continual improvement!